uf2020/ccxt/Manual.md

 ## Order Book / Market Depth

-Markets expose information on open orders with bid (buy) and ask (sell) prices, volumes and other data.
-Usually there is a separate endpoint for querying current state (stack frame) of the *order book* for a particular product.
+Exchanges expose information on open orders with bid (buy) and ask (sell) prices, volumes and other data.
+Usually there is a separate endpoint for querying current state (stack frame) of the *order book* for a particular market.
 An order book is also often called *market depth*.
 The order book information is used in the trading decision making process.

 The structure of an order book is as follows: